-vironmental services - Level of Service 9: Enhance the health, safety and well-being of the commun nity and environmer nt, through the effe ctive implementation on of a range of legislation low we measure performance CURRENT PERFORMANCE FUTURE PERFOR MANCE TARGETS (2019/2020) Yr 1 (21/22) Yr 2 (22/23) Yr 3 (23/24) Yr 4-10 (25-31) PI 9.1 Percentage of non-notified resource consents processed within statutory timeframes New measure 100% 100% 100% 100% PI 9.2 Percentage of building consent applications processed within statutory timeframes New measure 100% 100% 100% 100% Pl 9.3 Percentage of code compliance certificate applications processed within statutory timeframes New measure 100% 100% 100% 100% PI 9.4 Number of serious injuries to the public from dog attacks1 0 0 0 0 0 PI 9.5 Percentage of non-working dogs subject to the responsible owner category 90% 85% 86% 87% 90% Pl 9.6 Number of incidents 2 of foodborne illness believed 3 to be caused by food sold at a Council-verified business 0 0 0 0 0 Pl 9.7 On site Building Warrant of Fitness audits completed in the community New measure 20% of buildings audited 20% of buildings audited 20% of buildings audited Continue 5 year cycle of audits.
-20% of buildings annually mergency Management - Level of Service 10: Build community resilie ence to emergency events PI 10.1 Number of Southland communities covered by Community Response Plans that have been reviewed with that community in the last 3 years All communities are covered with a plan.
-8 per year 8 per year 8 per year maintain up-to-date community plans PI 10.2 Percentage of surveyed households that have an emergency plan (written or verbal) 67% maintain above 60% maintain above 60% maintain above 60% maintain above 60% "Incident" means illness arising from a common food source that has m "Believed" means that there is strong evidence suggesting the cause is the business to the incident. ng a food
+ow we measure performance CURRENT PERFORMANCE FUTURE PERFORMANCE TARGETS (2019/2020) Yr 1 (21/22) Yr 2 (22/23) Yr 3 (23/24) Yr 4-10 (25-31) (PI 9.1 Percentage of non-notified resource consents processed within statutory timeframes New measure 100% 100% 100% 100% Percentage of building consent applications processed within statutory timeframes New measure 100% 100% 100% 100% (PI 9.3 Percentage of code compliance certificate applications processed within statutory timeframes New measure 100% 100% 100% 100% (PI 9.4 Number of serious injuries to the public from dog attacks) 0 0 0 0 0 (PI 9.5 Percentage of non-working dogs subject to the responsible owner category 90% 85% 86% 87% 90% (PI 9.6 Number of incidents of foodborne illness believed to be caused by food sold at a Council-verified business 0 0 0 0 0 (PI 9.7 On site Building Warrant of Fitness audits completed in the community New measure 20% of buildings audited 20% of buildings audited 20% of buildings audited Continue 5 year cycle of audits.
+20% of buildings annually mergency Management - Level of Service 10: Build community resilie nce to emergency events (PI 10.1 Number of Southland communities covered by Community Response Plans that have been reviewed with that community in the last 3 years All communities are covered with a plan.
+8 per year 8 per year 8 per year maintain up-to-date community plans (PI 10.2 Percentage of surveyed households that have an emergency plan (written or verbal) 67% maintain above 60% maintain above 60% maintain above 60% maintain above 60% "Incident" means illness arising from a common food source that has me "Believed" means that there is strong evidence suggesting the cause is the business to the incident. ng a food A CONTRACTOR